Don’t ever pay full price when you go to the cinema. I’ve rounded up ALL the deals for Odeon, Vue, Cineworld, Everyman, Picturehouse and more!

 MyCineworld booking discount

-You now need to pay to sign up for MyCineworld.
-It’s £4.95 a year and in return you get a 10% discount on all online bookings.
-So if you book four tickets online you’ll probably make the money back.
+Register for MyCineworld Plus and you get a 10% discount on all online bookings.
+However the cost is £5.95 a year.
+But if you book six or so tickets online you’ll probably make the money back.

 However there’s still a booking fee on top, making it cheaper to book in person at the box office.